 Each Universify participant will have their own Universify coach, who is a current or recent university student.
 Their coach works with their coachee to set goals, outline actions to work towards those goals, and review how they are progressing towards those goals.
 After the summer programme, participants catch up remotely with their coaches each via video or call, so they can continue to work towards their goals until participants complete their GCSEs and get their results in August.

-Preparing for GCSEs with our Easter revision residential
+Preparing for GCSEs with our Spring revision residential

-Participants return to their host university in March or April for a three-day Easter revision residential.
+Participants return to their host university in March or April for a three-day Spring revision residential.
 Over the weekend participants receive eight hours of revision classes in a core subjects focusing on exam technique and course content, and a workshop on exam preparation.
-Easter is also about looking towards the future after the Universify programme, with sessions from follow-on programmes participants can apply to after Universify and a careers fair to explore the range of opportunities a university degree can off.
+Our Spring residential is also about looking towards the future after the Universify programme, with sessions from follow-on programmes participants can apply to after Universify and a careers fair to explore the range of opportunities a university degree can offer.

 What makes our programme different?

-Universify’s programme is an ongoing programme that begins earlier in a student’s journey to higher education.
-We want to become part of the journey into university, complimenting existing programmes for Year 12 students, increasing the duration of support available to students.
+Universify’s programme begins earlier in a student’s journey to higher education than most access programmes.
+This way, we can become part of the journey into university, complimenting existing programmes for Year 12 students and increasing the duration of support available to students.